almet/almet/README.md

 **[I Hate Money](http://ihatemoney.org)**

 A website that manages group expenses, [created in late 2011](https://blog.notmyidea.org/how-are-you-handling-your-shared-expenses.html).
 It allows users to input who paid what, for whom, and manages a balance for you.
+It currently hosts ~2500 active projects.

 **[Kinto](https://github.com/kinto/kinto)**